HPB Field Experience

 Pre-internship requirements at the undergraduate level

-2) Completion of all major required courses with a "C" or better.
+1) Completion of all major-required courses with a grade of "C" or better.

-3) All required paperwork for the internship process must ne complete and approved by the HPRB Internship Coordinator.
+2) All required paperwork for the internship process must be complete and approved by the HPRB Internship Coordinator.

-4) First Aid and CPR certification cards must be submitted to advisor
+3) Adult and Pediatric First Aid and CPR certification cards must be submitted to the student’s advisor.

 Site supervisor responsibilities

-- Meet and interview students as potential internship interns and discuss specific possibilities for the intenship.
+- Meet and interview students as potential internship interns and discuss specific possibilities for the internship.
 Students must meet competency areas for health promotion professionals within the internship.

 - If the student is selected as an intern, negotiate with the student a proposal for an acceptable internship.
 This proposal form is to be completed by the student and signed by the site supervisor.
 The student will submit the proposal to the Internship Coordinator for final approval.
-The proposal should be as specific as possible as to the nature of the interns' expected work, weekly hours, etc. This proposal form must be submitted to the Internship Coordinator by the midpoint of the semester previous to the internship, and approved by the Internship Coordinator, before the student may begin the internship.
-Students are required to spend minimally about 27 hours per week for 15 weeks (400 hours total) at the internship site.
+The proposal should be as specific as possible as to the nature of the interns' expected work, weekly hours, etc. This proposal form must be submitted to the Internship Coordinator by the midpoint of the semester prior to the internship, and approved by the Internship Coordinator, before the student may begin the internship.

 - Arrange for office or workspace for the student.